 Please see the Venue Hire page for more information.

-We have Cuban Rueda classes on Saturdays, run by Olga in Hedge End.
+Olga runs Cuban Rueda classes on Saturdays in Hedge End.